General Trias: Cityhood

-On August 19, 2015, President Benigno S. Aquino III signed Republic Act No. 10675 which converted the municipality of General Trias into a component city of Cavite.
+On August 19, 2015, President Benigno Aquino III signed Republic Act No. 10675 which converted the municipality of General Trias into a component city of Cavite.
 The bill finally came into full effect after majority of the city's residents voted yes to cityhood through a plebiscite.
 General Trias thus became the seventh city in the province and the 145th in the country.

 Lone District of General Trias

 On September 14, 2018, President Rodrigo Duterte signed Republic Act No. 11069, reapportioning the province of Cavite into eight legislative districts to make General Trias the province's sixth legislative district.